 HYPP is an autosomal dominant disease that affects about 1.5% of all Quarter Horses.
 The disease traces back to the stallion Impressive, a famous bloodline in Quarter Horses bred for halter classes.
 [8]

 HYPP horses have a mutation in the SCN4A gene that causes sodium ion channels to malfunction.
 These channels play a role in the electrical impulses responsible for muscle contraction.
-Disruptions to these impulses occur in horses with HYPP causing tremors and temporary paralysis.
+Disruptions to these impulses occur in horses with HYPP causing tremors, weakness and in some cases, abnormal respiratory noises.
 [8]

 Severe cases of HYPP can cause collapse and sudden death.
 High levels of the electrolyte potassium triggers the sodium channels to malfunction, so HYPP horses need careful control of potassium intake to minimize the severity of clinical signs.
 [8]